You have

 4. Don't overload the washing machine, as this can cause unnecessary abrasion to the fabric.

 6. Line dry or use a warm dryer.
-Shake out and smooth damp linens before placing in the dryer.
+Shake out and smooth damp linens before placing them in the dryer.
 Consider drying fitted sheets and duvet covers separately as they tend to get easily "balled up" and don't dry thoroughly.

 7. Avoid dryer sheets, which can leave behind build-up and damage fine fabric.